MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/troubleshoot-media-wiki-connector.md

 This can happen when there is an incorrect property mapping, please check your connection settings for this.

 ### 2. **Media Wiki connector throttling from well-known publicly available data sources.**
 This is a source throttling error due to public Media Wiki instance.
-If you are experiencing this error please write to us [aka.ms/TalkToGraphConnectors](https://aka.ms/TalkToGraphConnectors).
+If you are experiencing this error please reach out to us at [Microsoft Graph | Support](https://developer.microsoft.com/en-us/graph/support).

 To get more information on the types of errors, go to the **error details** page after selecting the connection.
 Select the **error code** to see more detailed errors.
 Also refer to [Monitor your connections](./manage-connector.md) to learn more.